 - Bachelor of Fine Arts (BFA), Sculpture, with a minor in Art History, Maine College of Art, Portland, Maine, 1995

-Shannon Rose Riley’s essays have been published in Theatre Topics, English Language Notes, Performing Arts Resources, and Baylor Journal of Theatre and Performance as well as in the edited collections Practice as Research in the Arts: Principles, Protocols, Pedagogies, Resistances (Palgrave, 2013), Kathy Acker and Transnationalism (Cambridge Scholars Publishing, 2009), and Mapping Landscapes for Performance as Research: Scholarly Acts and Creative Cartographies (Palgrave, 2009), which she co-edited with Lynette Hunter.
-Her review of Marial Utset's A Cultural History of Cuba During the US Occupation, 1898-1902 (U North Carolina Press, 2011) appears in The Journal of the Gilded Age and Progressive Era.
-Forthcoming in the summer 2015 issue of The Drama Review (TDR) is her combined review of Laurie A. Frederik's Trumpets in the Mountains: Theater and the Politics of National Culture in Cuba (Duke UP 2012) and Yael Prizant's Cuba Inside Out: Revolution and Contemporary Theatre (Southern Illinois UP, 2014).
+Riley is the author of Performing Race and Erasure: Cuba, Haiti, & US Culture, 1898-1940 (forthcoming, Palgrave 2016), which examines the ways that Cuba and Haiti—both as signs and as sites—were crucial to the imaginative rethinking of race in the US at the turn of the 20th century.
+Her essays appear in Theatre Topics, English Language Notes, Performing Arts Resources, and Baylor Journal of Theatre and Performance as well as in the edited collections Practice as Research in the Arts: Principles, Protocols, Pedagogies, Resistances (Palgrave, 2013), Kathy Acker and Transnationalism (Cambridge Scholars Publishing, 2009), and Mapping Landscapes for Performance as Research: Scholarly Acts and Creative Cartographies (Palgrave, 2009), which she co-edited with Lynette Hunter.
+Her book reviews appear in The Journal of the Gilded Age and Progressive Era (2013) and TDR: The Drama Review (2015).

 She is currently completing research for a second book project, Crossing the Windward Passage: Race, Geography, Performance, and Resistance.
 She has presented papers on this work at the 2008 UC Berkeley conference on African

 and Afro-Caribbean Performance, the 2008 ASTR conference, the Black Geographies Panel